Greetings from the historic town of Malvern in Worcestershire

 With emphasis mostly on the history of the area, you will find little here about forthcoming events in the town - for that it is suggested you either look at the Malvern Gazette website or contact the Tourist Information Centre which has moved to new premises off the Lyttelton Well courtyard, near the entrance to the Priory, in Church Street.
 Alternatively click to open the excellent official Tourist Information Centre website about The Malverns.

 There are some 'archived' pages about Quothquan and Biggar in Scotland which we visited a long time ago while on holiday; here we had experimented with a slightly different style for the navigation buttons.

-Those of you who have upgraded to Microsoft Windows 10 and are using the Microsoft Edge browser may have discovered a book shaped 'button' in the navigation bar named 'Reading View' (similar to that shown right).
-If you click this, and you are using a desktop PC, you will find many of our pages expand to full screen making the text easier to read.
+Those of you who have upgraded to Microsoft Windows 10 and are using the Microsoft Edge browser may have discovered, on some pages, a little book shaped 'button' to the right of the website address bar named either 'Reading View' or 'Immersive View' (similar to that shown right).
+If you click this, and you are using a desktop PC, you may find many of our pages expand to full screen making the text easier to read.
+Immersive View may also be switched on and off by pressing the F9 function key, from the menu (three dots) top right of page, or by right-clicking the page and selecting Immersive View.

 If a page does not display correctly in your browser, links have stopped working, or information needs correcting do please let us know.